-Join Scott Hirsch for an in-depth discussion in this video Loop recording and comping audio recordings, part of Up and Running with Studio One 3.
+Join Scott Hirsch for an in-depth discussion in this video Loop recording and comping audio recordings, part of Learning Studio One 3.

 - Now that we've seen how to record and punch record, we'll now take a look at loop recording.
 It's the process where we can do several takes all in a row and then choose the best bits of those takes to make a composite version, or comp.
 Studio One does this as well as any DAW out there.
 Let's see how.
 To make a loop recording, you'll first need to set up the locators to define the loop.
 So, right now our locators were set back at where we made the punch recording.
 And I want to make a loop that centers around the second chorus of the song.

 So, somewhere over here.
 I'll just pull this over here.
 And let's make sure, I want it to start, I think it's right there, but let's check it out. (music clip) So, we're going to loop through.
 Double chorus. (music clip) So, we'll loop to that point.
 So I'm going to make the loop slightly longer just to have a little tail on there.